-There is nothing more special than a piece of jewelry that has stood the test of time.
+There is nothing more special than a piece of jewellery that has stood the test of time.
 Not only in transcending trends but the wearer themselves.
 Something that is passed on from generation to generation.
-It is this notion that embodies the new fine jewelry collection from Prada.
+It is this notion that embodies the new fine jewellery collection from Prada.
 This season the Italian fashion house had debuted Eternal Gold, a sustainable collection using 100 percent certified recycled gold.
 A first for the brand and according to Prada, a first for luxury fashion houses around the globe.

 When it comes to design, Eternal Gold reimagines timeless silhouettes with Prada’s heritage style cues.
 Think snake bracelets, heart motifs, chain necklaces and ribbon chokers.
 Signature Prada branding, the iconic triangle motif, is traced in every piece.
 The triangle appears as a clasp closure, earrings and pendants, while its angles shape chain links and hearts.
 Proportions are more exaggerated too.

 To accompany the new launch award-winning American poet and activist Amanda Gorman, American actor, model, and singer-songwriter Maya Hawke and Dutch-Korean-Canadian musician Somi Jeon form the campaign cast.
 Shot by the renowned David Sims with creative direction by Ferdinando Verderi, classic portraits are juxtaposed with reflections rendered in gold.

 Prada have long been purveyors of luxury sustainability.
 In recent years the eponymous brand has shifted its total nylon production to an innovative sustainable recycled Re-Nylon.
 Learn more about the Eternal Gold collection, here.